We explain all you need to know about healthcare in Austria, including an overview of the healthcare system, health insurance, costs, and more.

 Other forms of healthcare available in Austria

 If you are looking for complementary and alternative medicine (CAM), such as acupuncture, homeopathy, or herbology, you have a few options because the field is growing in Austria.
 In fact, more and more doctors are choosing to train in CAM so that they can provide their patients with the best of both worlds.
 Therefore, if you are looking to try a certain alternative medicine, start by asking your GP if they practice alternative medicine, or if they can recommend someone who does.
 Otherwise, feel free to ask around in your expat circles.

 What to do in an emergency in Austria

 If you find yourself in an emergency, the most important thing to do is to stay calm.
 Assess the situation, get out your phone, and dial the appropriate emergency number.
 Specifically, if you need the police, dial 133; for an ambulance, dial 144; and, for the fire department, dial 122.
 Otherwise, if you are too flustered to remember the specifics, dial the Europe-wide emergency number: 112.
-For more information, read our Guide to emergency numbers and services in Austria.
+For more information, read our guide to emergency numbers in Austria.